mdraevich/listen_and_repeat_bot/README.md

 ### Create authentication file

-1. Prepare `./secrets` directory if it doesn't exist:
+1. Prepare `./secrets` directory if not exists:
 ```shell
 # in the project root directory